Examples of routes

 Here are a few examples of common routes.

-Direct transports from one postcode area to another
+Direct transport from one postcode area to another

-We want to create a route from the area of Stockholm where postcodes begin with 12 to the area where postcodes begin with 11.
-It is to be a distribution route.
+We want to create a route from the area in Stockholm in which postcodes start with 12 to the area in which the postcodes start with 11.
+It should be a distribution route.

 Summary: